OpenNebula/docs/source/installation_and_configuration/data_center_federation/config.rst

 .. important:: It is important to double check that the federation is working before adding HA servers to the Zone, as you will be updating the Zone metadata which is federated information.

 Step 4.
-Show service information by Zone Sunstone (Optional)
+Show Service Information by Zone in Sunstone (Optional)
 ================================================================================

-To see the information of the services in the sunstone of a particular zone, it is required to do the following:
+To see services information for a specific zone within Sunstone, you need to do the following:

 - Adjust the ``:host`` field in ``/etc/one/oneflow-server.conf`` of the slave zone to allow listening for requests outside of 127.0.0.1